In the 1970s, a group of Washington citizens concerned about the influence of money in politics determined to do something about it.

 An intense campaign by I-276 supporters, fueled by endorsements, constant media coverage and hard work, put the campaign over the top in time, with more than 160,000 signatures.

-The total cost of the campaign: just $13,000 – nearly $86,500 in today’s dollars.
-(Compare that to the more than $11 million spent in support of the 2014 campaign to establish charter schools in Washington.)
+The total cost of the campaign: just $13,000 – more than $90,000 in today’s (2022) dollars.
+Compare that to the more than $11 million spent in support of the 2014 campaign to establish charter schools in Washington.

 COG’s efforts were a success.
 On election day, Nov.
 7, more than 900,000 Washingtonians – 72% of those who voted – agreed to establish one of the most comprehensive campaign finance regulation systems in the country.